awsdocs/aws-cost-management-user-guide/doc_source/ce-rightsizing.md

 1. In the **Resource optimization recommendations** section, choose **Enable rightsizing recommendations**\.

-1. In the menu on the right side, filter your recommendations by selecting any or all of the following check boxes:
+1. At the top of the **Rightsizing Recommendations** page, filter your recommendations by selecting any or all of the following check boxes:
    + Idle instances \(termination recommendations\)
    + Underutilized instances
+   + Include Savings Plans and Reserved Instances \(option to consider existing Savings Plans or RI coverage in recommendation savings calculations\)
+   + Generate recommendations \(option to generate recommendations within the instance family, or across multiple instance families\)

+1. Above the **Findings** table, use the search bar to filter by the following parameters:
    + Account ID \(option available from the payer account\)
    + Region
    + Cost allocation tag
-+ Include Savings Plans and Reserved Instances \(option to consider existing Savings Plans or RI coverage in recommendation savings calculations\)
-+ Generate recommendations \(option to generate recommendations within the instance family, or across multiple instance families\)

 **To view your rightsizing recommendations details**